 Foreign Diplomatic Missions, Consular Posts and International Organizations should obtain a prior approval for organizing a film festival in Nepal from Nepal Film Development Board.
-They are required to send a formal request to the Protocol Division which shall forward the same to the Board through the Ministry of Information and Communications.
+Diplomatic or Consular posts are required to send a formal request to the Protocol Division which shall forward the same to the Board through the Ministry of Information and Communications.
 The decision or approval of the Board will be communicated to the mission concerned through proper channel.
 The details of required documents may be obtained from the website of Nepal Film Development Board.

-List of Annexes Used in the Handbook
+List of Annexes used in the Handbook